 Price wise, they’re actually better than the majority of the competitors that are out there.
 Their main subscription deal sells their blades at £14 for 8 of them, which is slightly less than the other major shave clubs (the DSC are £8 for 4, so a bit more expensive).

 As well as this, they also offer that you only pay the delivery costs of £3.95 for the trial, which includes some blades and the Harry’s handle.
+It actually ends up being a little cheaper than the Dollar Shave Club.
 So for this price, you can’t really go wrong with testing it out.

 I ordered the standard Harry’s subscription service, which came with the razor itself, as well as the blades.
+Harry’s Truman razor, which has now become pretty well known for its style and flexible head, is actually very lightweight.
 It also comes with the Harry’s shave gel, and a small manual on how to get the most effective shave.

 Here’s the manual that the Harry’s order came with.
 It’s quite neat, and it actually has some useful information in, as opposed to being filled with useful jargon.